ricardojoserf/ricardojoserf.github.io/about.md

 I studied Telecommunications Engineering Degree and a Master's Degree in Universidad Politécnica de Madrid, where I worked 2 years as researcher.
 After that I have worked ~8 years as penetration tester/red teamer in Indra, then Entelgy Innotec and now Siemens Smart Infrastructure (Siemens SI).

-I will write about open-source tools from [my Github](https://github.com/ricardojoserf) or hacking techniques I learn... most of the times to have a reference in the future... because I forget.
+I will write about open-source tools from [my Github](https://github.com/ricardojoserf) or hacking techniques I learn, to have a reference in the future... because I always forget :)

 -------------------------------